franchescaleung/FinalProject/README.md

 #User Stories:
 A user can...
-    use thier google accounts to sign in use the app on their phones
+    use their google accounts to sign in use the app on their phones
     search up locations or look for places around them save places to their profile